Bridging the Gap - Catching Waves

 So, what does this area have in abundance?
 The answer is energy, available in ocean waves.
 Harnessing this energy to pump water on shore at a low cost will solve the challenges of geography that are impeding the growth of a sea-based aquaculture industry.
 Enabling the development of a profitable shore-based aquaculture will mean new jobs and long-term economic growth for these communities.

 With this solution in mind, the College of the North Atlantic set out to tackle this major challenge.
 Over the last 6 years, the college has built the Wave Environment Research Centre (WERC) in Lord’s Cove on the south coast of the island of Newfoundland into a major economic driver.
 Helmed by Dr Mike Graham, it now supports 5 fulltime staff.
 It has also generated 375 weeks of student employment, trained 200+ students and supported 12 work terms.

 There are 3 key technological components of this project: the sea pump (TRL7), the aquaculture farm (TRL9), and the ocean exposure/ device testing facility (TRL9).
-Springboard Atlantic has facilitated the development of all three components thanks to the Innovation Mobilization program.
+Springboard Atlantic has facilitated the development of all three components thanks to the Innovation Mobilization program funded by the Atlantic Canada Opportunities Agency.
 This funding has supported industry engagement activities and funded the wave pump market study which was invaluable to identifying possible commercialization pathways.
 All three are very close to full-scale market readiness.